merriammassey/ecommerce-backend/readme.md

 ## Purpose

-This app was designed to provide an internet retail company with an e-commerce website backend that uses the latest technologies.
+This app was designed to provide an internet retail company with an ecommerce website backend that uses the latest technologies.

 ## Built With